socialincome-san/public/README.md

 https://user-images.githubusercontent.com/6095849/191377786-10cdb4a1-5b25-4512-ade9-2cc0e153d947.mp4

 ## Social Income is a radically simple solution in the fight against poverty.
 We turn 1% of anyone's salary into an unconditional basic income for people living in poverty – sent directly to their mobile phones.
-The tools that make this possible are built and continuously improved upon by an open source community, who use their technical skills to take on the [SDG 1](https://sdgs.un.org/goals/goal1) (No Poverty) and the [SDG 10](https://sdgs.un.org/goals/goal10) (Reduced Inequality).
+The tools that make this possible are built and continuously improved upon by an open source community, who use their technical skills to take on the [SDG 1](https://sdgs.un.org/goals/goal1) and the [SDG 10](https://sdgs.un.org/goals/goal10).

 # Code Contributions